manzt/trevorma.nz/posts/001-be-assertive.md

 $ curl -sL manzt.sh/assert.js | pbcopy # copy snippet to clipboard
 ```

 It's my way of keeping "little useful things" at hand.
-In the past, I might've
-grabbed a dependency or even published a library.
-These days, I'm more inclined
-to just copy-paste (with attribution), especially for small utilities like
-this.
-Maybe a post on that later.

-Of all these snippets, the one I reach for the most (_by far_) is a tiny
+Of all these snippets,
+the one I reach for the most (_by far_) is a tiny
 [`assert`](https://manzt.sh/assert.js) utility:

 ```ts